Why You Should Work With Disease Instead of Fighting Against It

 Having just nursed my eldest two children through a nasty stomach bug, I was awakened earlier than usual by sudden severe cramps in my stomach.
 It seemed that I now had to deal with this bug.
 As my day progressed, it was interesting to note that many well-intentioned people offered suggestions for all sorts of medications and natural remedies for it.
 I declined because I had no intention of fighting this bug.
 I was going to work with it.

 I have trouble comprehending the need or obsession of having to use war-mongering terms when it comes to describing the process of regaining health.
 We think that the only way to get healthy is to “fight for it”.
 We have to “fight disease or wage war on it”.
 This also encourages the development of more expensive, high-tech and powerful interventions like drugs or surgery.
 But the trouble with this war-like approach to health is that our body is the battleground.
-When you become so focussed on killing and fighting disease at any cost and with any weapon, scant attention is placed what the battleground will end up like after the battle is over…and your body is where this supposed battle is meant to take place!
+When you become so focused on killing and fighting disease at any cost and with any weapon, scant attention is placed what the battleground will end up like after the battle is over…and your body is where this supposed battle is meant to take place!

 It doesn’t have to be that way.
 Health doesn’t have to be a fight.
 There are more gentle and peaceful approaches to regaining health.

 Here’s Three Peaceful Ways to Regain Your Health

-1. I focussed on doing things to improve my health
+1. I focused on doing things to improve my health

 I didn’t do any particular treatment or remedy to help reduce a certain symptom.
-I just focussed on things that would advance my health, knowing that my body would take care of it.
+I just focused on things that would advance my health, knowing that my body would take care of it.
 The healthier your body is, the better it will be able to handle and adapt to any form of upset or disruption.
-So, rather than taking a particular remedy, pill or potion to try to treat the symptom just provide your body with the basics it needs…healthy whole food, rest, water, relaxation, exercise, etc
+So, rather than taking a particular remedy, pill or potion to try to treat the symptom just provide your body with the basics it needs…healthy whole food, rest, water, relaxation, exercise, etc.